 Fun Activities and Places to See in Taipei

 Visit Jiufen Old Street in New Taipei City

 New Taipei used to be called Taipei County and was a part of Taipei.
 Now, New Taipei is a separate city that surrounds Taipei.
-Quite confusing right?
-Regardless of its origin, Jiufen Old Street is a must-visit tourist destination near in New Taipei.
-Once a gold mining village established by the Japanese, Jiufen Old Street is now a quaint but colorful small village with plenty of food stalls and shops.
+Quite confusing, right?
+Jiufen Old Street is a must-visit tourist destination near New Taipei, regardless of its origin.
+Once a gold mining village established by the Japanese, Jiufen Old Street is a quaint but colorful small village with plenty of food stalls and shops.
 Think of it as an old-school shopping district.

 Join-in Tour From Taipei: Yehliu, Pingxi, Jiufen

 - Discover some of Northern Taiwan’s most beautiful scenery, just a short 1-hour ride from Taipei.

 - Set off your own Chinese lantern in the charming village of Pingxi and eat Taiwanese street snacks at Jiufen Old Street.

 - See the Queen’s Head and some of Taiwan’s more unusual natural geological landscapes at Yehliu Geopark.

 - Discover the delights of Jiufen, Yehliu, and Pingxi with your own expert, local travel guide, and driver.

 Shop some more in Ximending